 Through furniture and artifacts, you get a peek into a traditional Mijas home.
 You will also learn about the shift in livelihood and the effect on people’s lives from being an agricultural village to turning into a tourist village in the 1960s.

-In the past, the building where the Casa Museo is situated, on Plaza de la Libertad, used to hose the Town Hall.
+In the past, the building where the Casa Museo is situated, on Plaza de la Libertad, used to house the Town Hall.
 It is recognizable by the Hercules statues guarding the entrance.